Umar Farouk Abdulmutallab: London: September 2005 – June 2008

 Abdulmutallab began his studies at University College London in September 2005, where he studied Engineering and Business Finance, and earned a degree in mechanical engineering in June 2008.

 He was president of the school's Islamic Society, which some sources have described as a vehicle for peaceful protest against the actions of the United States and the United Kingdom in the War on Terrorism.
 During his tenure as president, along with political discussions, the club participated in activities such as martial arts training and paintballing; at least one of the Society's paintballing trips involved a preacher who reportedly said: "Dying while fighting jihad is one of the surest ways to paradise."
 He was well liked as president of the society and considered to be moderate though politically engaged.
-He organized a talk about the detention of terror suspects, and foreshadowing what was to come, walked down Gower Street in an orange jumpsuit.
+He organized a talk about the detention of terror suspects, and walked down Gower Street in an orange jumpsuit.

-He is the fourth president of a London student Islamic society to face terrorist charges in three years.
 He organized a conference in January 2007 under the banner "War on Terror Week", and advertised speakers including political figures, human rights lawyers, speakers from Cageprisoners, and former Guantánamo Bay detainees.
 One lecture, Jihad v Terrorism, was billed as "a lecture on the Islamic position with respect to jihad".

 During those years, Abdulmutallab "crossed the radar screen" of MI5, the UK's domestic counter-intelligence and security agency, for radical links and "multiple communications" with Islamic extremists.

 At the age of 21, Abdulmutallab told his parents that he wanted to get married; they refused on the grounds that he had not yet earned a master's degree.

-On June 12, 2008, Abdulmutallab applied for and received from the American embassy in London a multiple-entry visa, valid until June 12, 2010, with which he visited Houston, Texas, from August 1–17, 2008.
+On 12 June 2008, Abdulmutallab applied for and received from the US embassy in London a multiple-entry visa, valid until 12 June 2010, with which he visited Houston, Texas, from 1–17 August 2008.

 After graduating from university, Abdulmutallab made regular visits to the family town of Kaduna, where his father was known for financing local mosque construction and other public works.